Stamp Duty Explained – Everything You Need to Know About Stamp Duty in South West London

 If you already own at least one property, you will usually pay an additional 3% on top of the standard rate.
 Read more on the government website.

-If you decide to buy your new home, then sell your existing home at a later date, you will own two properties so you will need to pay the surcharge.
-However, you can claim a refund if you sell your original property within three years.
+If you decide to buy your new home before selling your existing one, you will own two properties, so you must pay the surcharge.
+However, you can claim a refund if you sell your previous property within three years (36 months).

 What if I’m a first-time buyer?

-You can claim a discount (also called stamp duty relief) if the property is your first home and the property costs up to £500,000.
-This means, you’ll pay no stamp duty on the first £300,000 of the purchase then 5% on the rest up to £500,000.
+You can claim a discount (stamp duty relief) if the property is your first home and costs up to £625,000.
+You won’t have to pay stamp duty on the first £425,000 of the purchase.
+Then you’ll pay 5% on the remaining amount up to £625,000.

-To qualify for the relief, you and anyone you are buying with must be first-time buyers.
-If the home you are buying costs over £500,000, you cannot claim the relief and will pay the same rates as people who have bought property before.
+To qualify for first-time buyers’ relief, you and anyone you are buying with must have never owned a residential property in the UK or abroad.
+If the home you are buying costs over £625,000 or is a buy-to-let, you cannot claim the relief and will pay the same rates as people who have bought property before.

 What if I’m an overseas resident?

-Non-UK residents will usually pay an additional 2% surcharge on the stamp duty they pay, but certain rules apply.
+Non-UK residents usually pay an additional 2% surcharge on the stamp duty they are liable to pay, but specific rules apply.
 Read more on the government website.

 How and when do I pay my stamp duty?

-Your stamp duty must be paid within 14 days of your completion date, otherwise you could receive a fine.
-Usually, your solicitor will pay the stamp duty adding the amount to their final bill.
-Remember though, it is your responsibility to make sure the tax is paid.
+Stamp duty must be paid on your home within 14 days of the completion date.
+Otherwise, you could receive a fine.
+If you pay stamp duty late but within 12 months, the charge you’ll need to pay is 10% of the stamp duty due, with a £300 cap.
+Usually, your solicitor will file the return and pay the stamp duty, adding the amount to their final bill.
+But it is your responsibility to make sure the tax is paid.

 Find out more

-If you’re looking at property in south west London, we’d love to help you find your dream home, whether in Balham, Clapham, Battersea, Wandsworth, Tooting Bec or somewhere else.
-We’d also be happy to advise about stamp duty or any other aspect of buying and selling property.
+If you’re looking at property in south west London, we’d love to help you find your dream home in Balham, Clapham, Battersea, Wandsworth, Earlsfield, Tooting Bec or elsewhere.
+We’d also be happy to advise about stamp duty or other aspects of buying and selling property.
 Contact us today.